The DeCAMFounder: Non-Linear Causal Discovery in the Presence of Hidden Variables

 \section{Introduction}

 Many decision-making and scientific tasks require learning causal relationships between observed variables.
-For example, biologists seek to identify causal pathways in gene-regulatory networks, epidemiologists search for the causes of diseases in complex social networks, and data scientists in large companies or government agencies vet the biases of their machine-learning models by investigating their causal structure \citep{causality_book, gene_expr_anal, pearl_causality, epidemiology_models, counter_fair}.
-While linear causal methods are often used to model such relationships, they can fail to learn more nuanced information from the data.
-For instance, in time series data, some variables may exhibit seasonal variation, so that their dependence on time varies sinusoidally.
-In other instances, variables may exhibit non-monotonic (e.g., quadratic) dependence on their causes; an individual's health may generally improve with increasing exercise, but excessive exercise might lead to a decline.
+For example, biologists seek to identify causal pathways in gene-regulatory networks, epidemiologists search for the causes of diseases in complex social networks, and data scientists assess the biases of their machine-learning models by investigating their causal structure \citep{causality_book, gene_expr_anal, pearl_causality, epidemiology_models, counter_fair}.
+However, estimating causal effects can be challenging when the underlying models lack sufficient flexibility.
+For example, an individual's health may generally improve with increasing exercise, but excessive exercise might lead to a decline.
 Additionally, unobserved confounders can pose difficulties in recovering causal relationships as they induce spurious correlations between observed variables.
 To accurately estimate causal relationships, it is essential to develop methods that account for both non-linear effects and unobserved confounders.
 Unfortunately, existing methods often fall short in at least one of these two aspects.

-To remedy the limitations of linear methods, recent advancements in causal structure discovery have focused on recovery in the \textit{nonlinear causal additive setting}, which assumes that each variable equals a nonlinear function of its parents plus independent noise \citep{hoyer_ident, mooij_ident, additive_noise, cam}.
-While these non-linear methods consistently recover the true DAG, they assume that all variables are measured, i.e., no latent confounding.
-However, in many real-world applications, we might expect missing variables.
-For example, in the social sciences (e.g., economics or psychology), it can be tricky or impossible to measure potential confounders (e.g., abstract variables such as "the market", "happiness", etc.).
-Unfortunately, in the presence of such confounding, a DAG can no longer accurately capture the dependencies among the random variables \citep{richardson2002}.